Find Cheap Motorcycle Insurance Quotes in Michigan

 - Doesn't have a gearshift

-Michigan ORV Laws
+Michigan ORV laws

-In Michigan, an off-road vehicle (ORV) is defined as any motor vehicle that can be driven cross-country over natural terrain, like land or snow.
+In Michigan, an ORV is defined as any motor vehicle that can be driven cross-country over natural terrains, like earth or snow.
 All-terrain vehicles (ATVs), utility task vehicles, water-to-land vehicles and other multiwheel vehicles are all examples of ORVs.

 If you own an ORV in Michigan, you're required to get a certificate of title and register the vehicle.
 You'll also need to get a license for the ORV through the Department of Natural Resources (DNR) if you plan to use the ORV anywhere other than private land.
 Anyone planning to drive their ORV on state-designated trails, routes or areas will also have to purchase a trail permit.